Getting An Old Car Running

 Crank the starter, but limit starter operation to a maximum of 5 to 10 seconds, and wait about a minute in-between tries.
 If it doesn't start up right away, a squirt of starting fluid into the carburetor may help.

 Automotive engines can be kept running by repeated squirts of starting fluid into the carburetor, but that's never a good idea.
-Do not mis-use starting fluid, there is the likelihood of washing the engine oil off of the cylinder walls, causing internal damage.
+Do not over-use starting fluid, there is the likelihood of washing the engine oil off of the cylinder walls, causing internal damage.

 If the engine fires after starting fluid was sprayed, but doesn't continue to run, that tells you the ignition is O.K.
 You can then concentrate on the fuel system.